bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/js-notes.md

     import * as myModule from '/modules/my-module.js';

-Here, accessing the exports means using the module name (“myModule” in this case) as a namespace.
+Here, accessing the exports means using the module name ("myModule” in this case) as a namespace.
 For example, if the module imported above includes an export `doAllTheAmazingThings()`, you would call it like this:

     myModule.doAllTheAmazingThings();